About Engineering Acoustics, Inc.

 Chris M. Dailey

-Chris got his start in software development by first focusing on the gaming industry.
-With an eye for real-time interaction and human-in-the-loop experiences, the bridge to haptics made complete sense when he joined EAI in 2011.
-His role with EAI and eaiHaptics ranges from the developing software behind the tactile experiences, down to some of the low-level firmware that runs on some of our controllers, and all the way up to systems administration.
+Chris got their start in software development by first focusing on the gaming industry.
+With an eye for real-time interaction and human-in-the-loop experiences, the bridge to haptics made complete sense when they joined EAI in 2011.
+Their role with EAI and eaiHaptics ranges from the developing software behind the tactile experiences, down to some of the low-level firmware and hardware of controllers themselves.
+They also handle tasks all the way up to systems administration.
 Being involved at every step of the production process allows Chris to remain focused on customer’s needs.

 Gregory R. DeNunzio